suffolklibraries/lgc/content/collections/events/hadleigh-movers.md

     content:
       -
         type: text
-        text: 'Hadleigh Movers meets at Hadleigh Baptist Church on George street in Hadleigh.'
+        text: 'Hadleigh Movers meets at Hadleigh Baptist Church on George street in Hadleigh, IP7 5BE.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'You can enter the church through the front gate on George Street through to the entrance of the church.'
+        text: 'There is an entrance the church through the front gate on George Street through to the entrance of the church.'
   -
     type: heading
     attrs: